PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/86/prompt_error_test_issue.md

 https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.pivot.html
 index : string or object, optional
-Column to use to make new frame¡¯s index.
+Column to use to make new frameâ€™s index.
 If None, uses existing index.

 columns : string or object
-Column to use to make new frame¡¯s columns.
+Column to use to make new frameâ€™s columns.

 However, the error message is confusing now, should raise columns is not optional.